micah-e-cole/micah-e-cole.github.io/_projects/product-design.md

 ### Surface Finishing

-- Applied Danish oil for natural color enhancement
+- Applied clear lacquer for natural color enhancement
-- Hand-rubbed polyurethane for a satin, durable finish
+- Hand-rubbed finish for a satin, durable finish
-- Final polishing with 0000-grade steel wool for soft, tactile sheen
+- Final polishing with fine cloth for soft, tactile sheen

 ---